India, US agree to work for free, open Indo-Pacific region: State Department

 "We see those bonds on a daily basis across the United States.
 We have 200,000 Indian students currently studying in the United States, a record high.
 They contribute about USD 7 billion to the US economy," the official said.
 Indian-Americans make invaluable contributions to the US, both in uniform and in elected office, the official said.

-The 2+2 resulted in two new exchange programs: a parliamentary exchange program where India Caucus, the House Foreign Affairs Committee, will have reciprocal visits with Indian parliamentarians.
-They also announced a US-India Young Innovators Initiative, which will support internship opportunities for emerging young leaders in key areas of scientific and economic endeavor, said the official wishing anonymity.
+The 2+2 resulted in two new exchange programs: a parliamentary exchange programme where India Caucus, the House Foreign Affairs Committee, will have reciprocal visits with Indian parliamentarians.
+They also announced a US-India Young Innovators Initiative, which will support internship opportunities for emerging young leaders in key areas of scientific and economic endeavour, said the official wishing anonymity.

 These people-to-people ties extend not just between the two countries but they're also global.
 The US and India concluded a new science and technology agreement that will strengthen collaboration on particle research, the official said.
 "We're also working to increase cooperation on space situational awareness," the official said.